Instead of seeking answers, becoming a better leader starts with asking ourselves the right questions.

 Rather, I think any attempt at an “answer” to becoming a better leader lies in the questions we can ask ourselves along the way.
 We’re each vastly different, operating in distinct environments, interacting with unique people and dynamics and obstacles.
 The “answer” is more complex than any new manager checklist could hope to capture.

 So, I’ve got a different kind of new manager checklist for you.
-Rather than providing answers, I’ve got questions – four in particular.
+Rather than providing answers, I’ve got questions — four in particular.
 Questions to ask yourself that reveal what action you need to take, what shift in mindset you need to make.
-From the thousands of leaders who use Know Your Team, the 1,000+ managers in The Watercooler, and the many leaders I’ve chatted with on my podcast and beyond, it’s an accumulation of the best questions they’ve asked themselves.
-I hope you’ll find your own answers in them.
+From the thousands of leaders who use Know Your Team and the many leaders I’ve chatted with on my podcast and beyond, it’s an accumulation of the best questions they’ve asked themselves.
+I hope you’ll find your own answers to them.

 Question #1: How can I create an environment for people to do their best work?